tommorin73/Obstacle-Runner/README.md

 It was my first real experience with animations (jumping, running etc...) and the inclusion of sound effects in unity.

 The scripts were written in C# and the game was developed using Unity 2020.3

+The game can be played using the "My Project.exe" file found under the "My Project" folder in the repository.